omarzl/OpenTweet/NetworkingService/NetworkingService.docc/NetworkingService.md

 ## Overview

-The class `NetworkService` is a HTTP wrapper.
+The class `NetworkingServiceImpl` is a HTTP wrapper.
 The enum `NetworkingError` defines the possible errors.